 This is a crucial part of your ability to live a healthy and happy life.
-Being able to love yourself, no matter what may be happening in your life, is always going to be important to being able to enjoy your life.
+Being able to love yourself, no matter what may be happening in your life is always going to be important to be able to enjoy your life.
 Being too full of yourself is not a healthy type of love, but neither is putting yourself down too much.
 It's important to have a sense of belief in yourself and your abilities, status, and accomplishments that is balanced.
 Finding this balance can sometimes be difficult, but it relates to self-esteem, self-confidence, and overall physical health as well.

 If you struggle with self-love or any of the other types of love, you may want to seek out professional help to work towards a healthier future for yourself.
-Getting professional help can allow you to express your thoughts and feelings in a comfortable and healthy way and will definitely allow you to start forward toward a healthy and happy future as well.
-Whether you are currently in a relationship, just getting out of one, looking for something or just focusing on your own wellbeing, it's important to speak with a professional to find out more about the different types of love and how they affect you.
+Getting professional help can allow you to express your thoughts and feelings comfortably and healthily and will allow you to start forward toward a healthy and happy future as well.
+Whether you are currently in a relationship, just getting out of one, looking for something or just focusing on your wellbeing, it's important to speak with a professional to find out more about the different types of love and how they affect you.

 ReGain is one way that you can reach out to a professional that you can feel comfortable with.
-With this service, you can actually get online and connect with a therapist or other mental health professional that's located anywhere in the country without regards to their physical location (or yours).
+With this service, you can get online and connect with a therapist or other mental health professional that's located anywhere in the country without regards to their physical location (or yours).
 Then, you just set up your appointment and sign in to your online account when it's time.
 Just like that, you're connected, and you can have your session without ever having to leave your home.